What is a blockchain oracle?

 Bi-directional oracles: from blockchain input to blockchain output

 Since oracle interfaces with external data sources on one side and the blockchain on the other side, it does not have to relay information only in one direction.
 If it can bring data from the external world to the blockchain, nothing is preventing it from also taking data from the blockchain to the external world.
 Let us again consider the flood insurance payment blockchain smart contract mentioned above.
 The oracle learns from external weather sources about a flood happening and relays that information to the blockchain.
 The smart contract determines that a payment needs to be made to an insured farmer.
 However, very likely the farmer could only receive payments through the traditional banking system, i.e., it requires an off-chain payment.
 What the smart contract can do is to send a payment instruction through the oracle network back to a traditional bank to execute the payment.
 This way, the oracle becomes bi-directional.
-It connects external data sources to blockchain and also connects the blockchain to external actuators.
+It connects external data sources to the blockchain and also connects the blockchain to external actuators.

 The graph below shows an example of Chainlink's Decentralized Oracle Network passing information between the data providers and the blockchain (inside the Decentralized Computation component) in both directions.